-Solvability factors are items of information or evidence which contribute to the closure of any investigation.
-They are often used to determine if a case is likely to be solved or assigned to a detective for further investigation.
+Solvability factors are items of information or evidence that contribute to the closure of any investigation.
+They are often used to determine if a case will likely be solved or assigned to a detective for further investigation.
 Some of these factors are: